Abundance of wild historic behavior: Statement of results

 \subsection{Organization of the text}

-We present the construction of the measure $\eta$ through a pre-measure $\tau$ in a very general dynamical setting in Section~\ref{sec:additive-measure-eta}.
-Then we specify the construction of the measure $\eta_x$ for a given orbit of a point $x$ in Section~\ref{sec:measure-associ-an}, where we also deduce Theorem~\ref{mthm:ergodicdecomp} on ergodic decomposition of invariant measures using such frequency measures $\eta_x$.
+We present the construction of the measure $\eta$ through a pre-measure $\tau$ in a very general dynamical setting in Section~\ref{sec:additive-measure-eta}, where we also consider the measure $\eta_x$ for the orbit of a given point $x$.
 We construct the generic subset of wild historic points in Section~\ref{sec:wild-histor-behavi-1} proving Theorem~\ref{mthm:genericallywild} and providing abundant classes of examples to apply our results.
-In Section~\ref{sec:contin-dynamic-syste}, we consider continuous transformations and relate our constructions with the notion of physical measure and extend this to the notion of generalized physical measure, proving Theorem~\ref{mthm:generalphysical} and Corollary~\ref{mcor:generic-general-physical}.
-Finally, in Section~\ref{sec:strong-histor-behavi} we prove Theorem~\ref{mthm:openhistoric-heteroclinic}.
+Finally, in Section~\ref{sec:strong-histor-behavi} we prove Theorem~\ref{mthm:openhistoric-heteroclinic} and in Section~\ref{sec:some-open-questions} we propose some conjectures.